-Whatever niche you choose, quality is the dominant characteristic to look for.
-Marbles that are near mint condition are collectible.
-Marbles with dings, fractures, or significant scuffs are not investment marbles.
+Collect by quality.
+Whatever niche you choose, quality is the dominant characteristic for searches.
+Marbles that are near-mint condition are collectible.
+Marbles with dings, fractures or significant scuffs are not investment marbles.
 A contemporary marble needs to be perfect; vintage marbles may have some minor damage.

 Use a blacklight and a magnifier.
 Look over any orb before you purchase to check for internal fractures and external damage.
 Everything you need to know about a marble cannot be seen without help.
 That help comes via a loupe or magnifier and a blacklight.
 Neon marbles that glow with the blacklight are usually more valuable than non-neons, so that is a side benefit of the use of the blacklight.
 The blacklight will also help see internal damage.